TITLE: Trainer/Education Specialist

 9. Work with students and staff, provide direct assistance in accessing training program materials and equipment and provide follow-up support.

-10. Liaison with other workforce development program staff in developing a plan of action.
-Serve as an advocate in monitoring and assessing the progress of students to insure their training, employment and education requirements are being met.
+10. Liaise with other workforce development program staff in developing a plan of action.
+Serve as an advocate in monitoring and assessing the progress of students to ensure their training, employment and education requirements are being met.
 May assist in the development of individual training, employment, and education plans for participants.

 11. Evaluate and guide student performance, maintain records and document student progress.